argit2/obsidian-mermaid-mindmap/README.md

 Instructions
 - run 'npm install'
 - move the folder to .obsidian/plugins
+- in obsidian, open settings, community plugins, and turn the plugin on

 This plugin previews an outline as a mermaid graph, and allows connections between elements.